The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
-Hialeah Gardens took the distinction of being the most Hispanic or Latino, while Sanibel was the least Hispanic or Latino city.
+Hialeah took the distinction of being the most Hispanic or Latino, while Macclenny was the least Hispanic or Latino city.

 Read on for more information on how the cities in Florida ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.